IBChung/IBChung.github.io/_pages/teaching.md

 [View my Teaching Statement (PDF)](/files/Teaching_Philosophy_Statement_v2.pdf)

 # Teaching Experiences
 ## Engineering Graphics & Design (SE 101) - Spring 2025
 - I was responsible for teaching two class with the size of 20 and 18 students, two sessions each week, two hours per session.
 - Responsibilities included preparing for teaching materials, demonstrate sketching and modeling exmaples, guide students through the process, answering questions for the assignments, and scoring/grading
 - An hour of office hour was scheduled every week
 - Served as a proctor for mid-term and final exams
+*I made it to the list of teachers ranked as excellent by their students!
+It's nice to know I was not the only one having fun :D [Link](https://citl.illinois.edu/citl-101/measurement-evaluation/teaching-evaluation/teaching-evaluations-(ices)/teachers-ranked-as-excellent)

 ## Components Design (SE 410) - Fall 2024
 - I was responsible for grading and answering questions for a class of 37 students